Program Introduction

 Internship Requirements

-Six internship credits (roughly 50 hours per credit) are required.
+For the public history concentration, six internship credits (50 hours per credit) are required.
 These may be completed full time over the summer or broken into smaller units.
-Internship opportunities are publicized to students throughout the year, and they are also encouraged to seek out opportunities on their own.
-Some students find internships that offer hourly pay and/or stipends, but many internships are not compensated.
+Internship opportunities are publicized to students throughout the year, and they are also encouraged to seek out opportunities on their own, whether in the Capitol Region or elsewhere.
+Some students find internships that offer hourly pay and/or stipends or housing, but many internships are not compensated.

 Places Where Students Have Interned During the Past 3 Years